imVincentTan/legend-of-vincent/README.md

 # The Legend of Vincent: and the Giant Chicken
 a single player game where the player saves the world by defeating the Giant Chicken!

+How to play:
+1. Download the most recent build
+2. Unzip file
+3. Run "legend of vincent.exe" (note: don't move the file)
+4. Enjoy!

 Controls:

 Left Mouse Click - shoot